 To get away from the crowd of tourists, you can enjoy off-beaten trails as well as less popular trails which are peaceful and equally enjoyable.

 Summer follows from late May to mid-September in Nepal.
 It generally lasts from June to August.
 The season of monsoon also comes at this time, welcoming constant rainfalls.
 The fresh scent of rain lingers in the air throughout the season, and the higher altitudes are usually covered in dense clouds.

 The temperature can rise to 30 degrees Celsius on average, and in the Terai regions, the temperature can reach up to 40 degrees Celsius.
 The hot temperature and humid air make up for a bit of discomfort in higher ranges.
 However, still, there are countless trekking opportunities one can enjoy during the summer/monsoon season.

 The dust and dirt settle down because of constant rainfall, so you will be able to get a waft of fresh air wherever you go.
 This is the perfect time to clean your senses of impurities and breathe in the air that flows down directly from the mountains.

 Monsoon is also the season of harvest.
 Since Nepal is an agro-based country, you can see people welcoming the new batch of harvest with excitement.
-The sight is heartwarming to see as people dance and sing in the knee-deep mud while planting new crops.
+The site is heartwarming to see as people dance and sing in the knee-deep mud while planting new crops.

 One of the most exciting festivals you get to experience at this time is Teej.
 Women fast the whole day without drinking even a drop of water for the long and prosperous life of their husbands.
 Women come out in red dresses and sing and dance.
-Other festivals like Janai Purnima and Krishna Janmastami also fall during this season.
+Other festivals like Janai Purnima and Krishna Janmashtami also fall during this season.